Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ## 😇 My Learnings and Acknowledgements

 I learned a lot during my internship.
-First, I learned about `Typer` and `Rich` and its functionalities.
-Interacting with the command line interface was easy but understanding how it worked and making it more structured and user-friendly was tough intially, but playing around with the respective functions and features made it more accessible.
+First, I learned about `Typer` and `Rich`.
+Interacting with the command line interface was easy but understanding how it worked and making it more streamlined and user-friendly was challenging at first, but playing around with the respective functions and features made it more accessible.
-Nebari is a very useful platform for data scientists and reseachers to develop their projects.
-I hope to continue working on this very interesting project that makes life so much easier without requiring in-depth DevOps knowledge.
+Nebari is a very useful platform for data scientists and researchers to perform their job duties while not requiring a dedicated DevOps administrator.
+I look forward to making future contributions and seeing it improve.

 PS: I want to thank my mentors [Eskild Eriksen](https://github.com/iameskild), [Vinicius D. Cerutti](https://github.com/viniciusdc) and [Amit Kumar](https://github.com/aktech) for all the help and support.
 I have learned a lot of things from them.
 It was a really good and memorable experience working at Quansight.